 - You are willing to spend a minimum of $15 per square foot to professionally install new lath and plaster walls if you plan to expand your home and have a uniform appearance

-- You have had your home tested for the presence of lead using 3M lead check swabs. and asbestos, which are dangerous but common in historic homes, and are clear of it or have gotten them encapsulated
+- You have had your home tested for the presence of dangerous heavy metals and asbestos, which are dangerous but common in historic homes, and are clear of it or have gotten them encapsulated

 - You have curved or irregularly shaped walls that cannot be easily replicated by drywall

 Because replacing a lath and plaster wall with drywall will involve a lot of time, money, dust, and debris, the most practical option is to replace it only when necessary.
 Fortunately, minor issues with lath and plaster walls are repairable, and even doable by DIY work.

 But if the damage on the walls are extensive and may affect the structural integrity of your entire home, sticking with your lath and plaster walls is bound to be expensive.
 Not only that, you need to find a certified plasterer and contractors who can install this type of wall correctly to avoid any potential issues.